PhillipPapastefanou/SimPHony/README.md

 ```
 # Application
 ## Prerequisites
 Get CMake.
-Get a cpp compiler and an mpi library.
+Get a cpp compiler and a mpi library.
 It should at least support the 2017 standard.
 We recommend clang or intel compiles as the model runs up to 5x slower when compiled with GNU.
 Create a Python environment that contains the following packages:
 * numpy
 * pandas